Supporting model Clarity filter Action-first

 Use this framework to reduce options.

-Use the Career Clarity system to make a decision.
+Use this guide to make a decision.
 That system is explained in the hub: Career Clarity.

 The 3 lenses